Rheingauer Kantorei

 Rheingauer Kantorei (Rheingau chorale), now Neue Rheingauer Kantorei, is a mixed choir of the Rheingau region in Germany, performing mostly sacred music in services and concerts.

 Frank Stähle

 The choir was founded in 1977 by Frank Stähle as the choir of the Evangelisches Dekanat Wiesbaden-Rheingau (Protestant deanery Wiesbaden-Rheingau), merging two groups, the church choir of the Protestant parish in Geisenheim and singers from Wiesbaden.
 The purpose of the choir was to sing in church services of the region and to sing oratorios in concert.
 Main venues for the concerts were the Marktkirche in Wiesbaden and the Rheingauer Dom in Geisenheim.
-The groups rehearsed separately in Geisenheim and performed the concerts together.
+The groups rehearsed separately in Geisenheim and Wiesbaden and then performed most of the concerts together.